jdmyczka/PopupRemover/README.md

 It deletes the scroll bar which is then solved by implementing a new one.
 In addition, it removes the page dim that occurs when a pop-up prompt asks for your email.

-> "ALright partner, keep on rollin', baby" - Dante
+> "Alright partner, keep on rollin', baby" - Dante